Jaga266/SpotifyAudioTerminal/README.md

 # SpotifyAudioTerminal
-A minimal audio player interface with WebNowPlaying integration for controlling music from web browsers.
+A Cyberpunk Styled minimal audio player interface with WebNowPlaying integration for controlling music from web browsers.

 # Features